qualcomm/qemu/quic/user_guide/user_guide/qemu_ug_usage.md

   Halt execution at the startup point.
 This option is useful when using a debugger.

-- `-accel tcg,thread=multi`
+- `-accel tcg,thread=single`

-  Enables host side multi-threading to greatly increase emulator performance.
+  Disables host-side multi-threading, which can significantly reduce emulator performance.
+If program correctness issues change by use of this option, both the program and QEMU should be scrutinized for bugs.

 ## Usage